 The designated safeguarding lead (DSL) is responsible for promoting a safe environment for children and young people.
 They are the first point of contact for all staff and volunteers to go to for advice if they have a concern about a child’s welfare.
 The DSL and deputy DSLs (DDSL) all have a higher level of safeguarding training and knowledge than the rest of the staff, which is updated biannually.

 Keeping children safe is everybody’s responsibility, and at Forest & Sandridge School, we recognise that we all have a key role in ensuring the safety of the children in our care.

 Forest & Sandridge Safeguarding Team

-Our DSL is Mrs Helen Biles-Wood (Deputy Headteacher) and our DDSLs are Mrs Anna Willcox (Headteacher), Mr James Mead (Assistant Headteacher), and Mrs Helen Chappell (SENCO).
-Our governor responsible for safeguarding is Mrs Gwen McLean
+Our DSL is Mr Scott James (Deputy Principal) and our DDSLs are Mr James Mead (Assistant Principal), and Mrs Helen Chappell (SENCO) and Miss Tiffany Butcher (Middle School Phase Leader/Teacher).
+Our governor responsible for safeguarding is Mr Ryan O'Mahony.

 Designated Safeguarding Lead